Associate Professor (Teaching) of Spatial Sciences and Director of Graduate Studies

 - 1999: B.A., Political Science, San Diego State University

-Darren M. Ruddell, Ph.D., is Associate Professor (Teaching) at the Spatial Sciences Institute of the University of Southern California Dornsife College of Letters, Arts and Sciences.
+Darren M. Ruddell, Ph.D., is associate professor (teaching) and director of graduate studies at the Spatial Sciences Institute of the University of Southern California Dornsife College of Letters, Arts and Sciences.

 He is certified as a Geographic Information Science Professional (GISP) by the Geographic Information Science Certification Institute (GISCI).